isomerpages/nlb-mobile-guide/spotlight/career-in-focus/_posts/2021-01-01-post-the-green-economy.md

 Robert Polin (2020), <i>Greening the global economy</i>, New York: The MIT Press.
 <br>
 <a href="https://nlb.overdrive.com/media/2506198"><img src="/images/CCS-2-YoureNotListening.jpg" style="width:300px; text-align:left;" alt="you're not listening"></a>
-<p>All too frequently, inaction on climate change is blamed on its potential harm to the economy.
+All too frequently, inaction on climate change is blamed on its potential harm to the economy.
 This book shows greening the economy is not only possible but necessary: global economic growth depends on it.
 <a href="https://nlb.overdrive.com/media/2506198">Borrow the eBook here</a>.
 Retrieved from NLB Overdrive (myLibraryid is required to access the eBook).